yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Change the quantity of assets `strategy` may manage.
+Change the quantity of assets `strategy` may manage.
 This may be called by governance or management.